markabrahams/node-net-snmp/README.md

 the table is pruned from the MIB, although the provider still remains registered with the MIB.
 Meaning that on the addition of another row, the table will be instantiated again.

+## mib.setScalarDefaultValue (tableProviderName, defaultValue)

+Adds a default value, called `defVal`, to a scalar provider.
+This default value will be used for automatic creation of the scalar's object instance, when its `maxAccess` value is "read-create".
+This method is of primary usefulness when providers are automatically created, e.g., via `store.getProvidersForModule`.
+See `Automatic creation of objects` for details.

+## mib.setTableRowDefaultValues (tableProviderName, defaultValues)

+Add default values, called `defVal`, to each table column in a table provider.
+These default values will be used for automatic creation of a table row. `defaultValues` must be an array of values of length equal to the length of the tableColumns array in the provider.
+When a specific column need not be given a default value, that element of the array should be set to `undefined`.
+This method is of primary usefulness when providers are automatically created, e.g., via `store.getProvidersForModule`.
+See `Automatic creation of objects` for details.

 ## mib.dump (options)

 Dumps the MIB in text format.
 The `options` object controls the display of the dump with these